wlsquid/csvinserterphp/readme.md

 # Command Line PHP CSV to DB
 Set up in your connection.php using the example provided to run the program.

+In a production environment you will want to use environment variables instead

 You can use the following commands
 ``` You can use the following commands to run the script: \n
     --file "csv file name" - this is the name of the CSV to be parsed and will also insert the values into the DB \n